Tilea Campaign Part 29

 A Letter from Antonio Mugello to the most noble Barone Iacopo Brunetti, Regent of Verezzo

-I have been lodged in Remas throughout the winter, a place most conducive to the garnering of knowledge concerning the whole of Tilea.
-Sometimes I witness the events themselves.
-A month ago, I myself witnessed the arrival of the army of the VMC, led by General Valckenburgh, who had given up the siege of Pavona.
-I know not what you have heard concerning the VMC but presume that Duke Guidobaldo’s accusation that they were behind Lord Lucca’s murder and the looting of Spomanti must be painfully well known to you.
-From what I have learned, my lord, it seems to be generally accepted, at least here in Remas, that Duke Guidobaldo lied, and was himself responsible for the unforgiveable deed.
+A month ago, I myself watched the arrival of the army of the VMC, led by General Valckenburgh, who had given up the siege of Pavona.
+I know not what you have heard concerning the VMC, but I presume that Duke Guidobaldo’s defamatory accusation that they were behind Lord Lucca’s murder and the looting of Spomanti must be painfully well known to you.
+From what I have learned, my lord, it seems to be generally accepted, at least here in Remas, that Duke Guidobaldo not only committed libel, but was himself responsible for the unforgiveable deed.
 My Lord Lucca warned me on several separate occasions concerning Duke Guidobaldo’s duplicitousness, and it gives me nothing but great sadness to know that his words are – post mortem – further proof of his great wisdom.
-Furthermore, in the last missive I received from my Lord Lucca he informed me that he had met with General Valckenburgh and found him to be a most honourable officer, who had marched north out of an earnest desire to assist in the defeat of the terrible foe.
-Lord Lucca was rarely, if ever, mistaken in his judgement of another, and I can see no reason to suppose he was mistaken regarding the general.
+Indeed, in the last missive I received from my Lord Lucca he informed me that he had met with General Valckenburgh and found him to be a most honourable officer, who had marched north out of an earnest desire to assist in the defeat of the terrible foe.
+Lord Lucca was rarely, if ever, mistaken in his judgement of another, and I can see no reason to suppose he was mistaken regarding the Marienburger general.

 And so it is that Valckenburgh’s army is now camped here in the realm of Remas, apparently intending to rest a while.
 Perhaps they are waiting for Spring before recommencing their march?
 Or their halt might well be part of some grand strategy jointly agreed by the arch-lector of Morr, Lord Alessio Falconi and General Valckenburgh?
 I cannot know.
 It does strike me, and others too, as odd that Valckenburgh has now allowed himself to be delayed yet again, having only just overcome the anger that previously delayed him.
-Some say he is too easily distracted, but I believe, considering that which I am yet to relate to you, that he has more material concerns to factor in to his strategies, such as the reports of ratto-uomo forces and tunnel mouths north of the Trantine Hills, as well as the razing of Luccini and kidnapping of King Ferronso by the pirates of Sartosa.
+Some say he is too easily distracted, but I believe, considering that which I am yet to relate to you, that he has more material concerns to factor in to his strategies, such as the reports of uomini ratto forces and tunnel mouths north of the Trantine Hills, as well as the razing of Luccini and kidnapping of King Ferronso by the Sartosan pirates.

 By your leave, noble Barone, I will attempt to address these concerns, and more, in turn.